keith-oak/unifiedcatalogpy/README.md

 # Introducing: UnifiedCatalogPy

 An unofficial Python wrapper for Microsoft Purview Data Governance's Unified Catalog API.
-Not officially supported by Microsoft.
+Not affiliated or officially supported by Microsoft.
+Built as a personal project by observing Microsoft Purview browser network calls and reverse engineering the API.

 ## Overview 🔥

 UnifiedCatalogPy simplifies the interaction with Microsoft Purview's Unified Catalog API.
-It provides a set of features that allow you to manage and interact with various data governance elements, including:
+It provides a set of features that allow you to manage and interact with various data governance elements, including operations for creating, retrieving, updating, and deleting business concepts:

 - Governance Domains (Discovery and Management)
   - Glossary Terms